theopn/dotfiles/README.md

 #### Neovim

-NeoVim is my IDE for C, Lua, Python, and other languages.
-All the configurations are written in Lua, and Plug-ins are managed by Packer!
+My IDE for most languages except for Java.
+All my configurations are written in Lua, and packages are managed by Packer.

 #### tmux

-Tmux is very usable out of the box.
-I changed the prefix to `ctrl + a`, use Vim keybinding for navigation, and configured the status bar.
+Prefix changed from `C-b` to `C-a`.

-#### vim
+#### Vim

-I use vanilla Vim as a light text editor, and I have moved away from having plugins (theme, NERDTree, statusline, etc) to utilize built-in features.
+Where I spend most of my time on (both the configuration and the text editor itself).
+Because I have Neovim, my Vim configuration does not have any plug-in other than `netrw` (which is objectively worse than `NERDTree` but hey it's built-in and works).

 `drakai.vim`, which is a custom-made colorscheme of mix between Dracula and Monokai is included.
 I probably will make this a separate project.

-Notable settings include

-- 2 spaces as a tab. > for the \t, ␣ for the trailing whitespace, + for the non-breaking space
-- Automatic bracket closers, HJKL to navigate split panes, ESC to escape terminal, and jj as an ESC in insert mode.

 #### Zsh